Fauci calls on China to release medical records of Wuhan lab workers - FT

 (Reuters) -Top U.S. infectious disease expert Dr. Anthony Fauci has called on China to release the medical records of nine people whose ailments might provide vital clues into whether COVID-19 first emerged as the result of a lab leak, the Financial Times reported on Thursday.

 "I would like to see the medical records of the three people who are reported to have got sick in 2019.
-Did they really get sick, and if so, what did they get sick with?" the report on.ft.com/3igFTgU quoted Fauci as saying.
+Did they really get sick, and if so, what did they get sick with?" the report on.ft.com/3igFTgU quoted Fauci as saying about three of the nine.

 The origin of the virus is hotly contested, with U.S. intelligence agencies still examining reports that researchers at a Chinese virology laboratory in Wuhan were seriously ill in 2019 a month before the first COVID-19 cases were reported.